aambrioso1/web-scraping/README.md

 temp files
 These files contain the description and images from several different pages.

+Note:  robots.txt will give list of permissions.
+For example: Robots.txt

 **Issues**
 (1)  Need to settle on a final design.
 (2)  What functionality will work best.
 Create scripts to access this functionality.